Ham Radio Bio of DJ5CWLife is too short for QRS℠

 Fabian Kurz → Ham Radio → Bio

 Born 1983, married, no children.
 Engineer, pacifist, vegan, atheist.
-First licensed (as DG9YFK, VHF+) in November 1997 at the age of 14, upgrade to DJ1YFK (full privileges) and first contacts in Morse code in March 1998, changed to DJ5CW in December 2021.
+First licensed (as DG9YFK, VHF+) in November 1997 at the age of 14, upgrade to DJ1YFK and first contacts in Morse code in March 1998, changed to DJ5CW in December 2021.
 Also holding an US extra class license (WB6LQR, ex AD5UR) and the Polish callsign SO5CW.

 I grew up and developed my interest in amateur radio in Rheine, JO32QG, from where I mainly operated between 1997 and 2003.
 My first callsign was DG9YFK (VHF/UHF only), issued on my 14th birthday.
 In early 1998 I took the Morse code exam, received my new callsign DJ1YFK and started operating on the HF bands with a FT-301 and wire antennas in CW only (often QRP), later upgraded to a FT-890 and eventually I started building my own equipment, e. g. for the longwave band at 136 kHz.